-The cost-effectiveness of the proposed restriction on the placing on the market shows that these range from < €1/kg to €2 200/kg in the central case, with the lowest cost-effectiveness (highest cost per kilogram emission abatement) estimated for make-up, lip and nail products.
+The cost-effectiveness of the proposed restriction on the placing on the market range from < €1/kg to €2 200/kg in the central case, with the lowest cost-effectiveness (highest cost per kilogram emission abatement) estimated for make-up, lip and nail products.

-The ranges of the figures reflect the considerable uncertainty associated with the tonnages of microplastics covered by the ban of the proposed restriction (see section on emissions) and the costs that can be expected to be induced (see section on costs).
+The ranges reflect the considerable uncertainty associated with the emission estimates for microplastics covered by the ban of the proposed restriction (see section on emissions) and the costs that can be expected to be induced (see section on costs).

-The cost-effectiveness estimates of the restriction proposal on microplastics are within the range of other adopted restriction measures on environmental pollutants, e.g. PBT/vPvB(-like) substances.
+The cost-effectiveness estimates of the restriction proposal are within the range of other adopted restriction measures on environmental pollutants, e.g. PBT/vPvB(-like) substances.
 This is supported by Oosterhuis et al. (2017).
-The study concludes that, although cost estimates of previously adopted actions do not allow deriving a value for society’s willingness to pay to reduce PBT presence, use, and emissions, the available evidence suggested that measures costing less than €1 000 per kilogram of emission reduction would usually not be rejected for reasons of disproportionate costs, whereas for measures with costs above €50 000 per kilogram PBT such a rejection is likely (Oosterhuis et al., 2017).
-Therefore, the Dossier Submitter concludes that the costs associated with the proposed restriction can be viewed as acceptable for society to reduce microplastic emissions to the environment.
+Their study concludes that, although cost estimates of previously adopted regulatory actions do not allow to derive a value of society’s willingness-to-pay for reducing PBT presence, use, and emissions, the available evidence suggests that measures costing less than €1 000 per kilogram of emission reduction would usually not be rejected for reasons of disproportionately high costs, whereas for measures with costs above €50 000 per kilogram PBT such a rejection is likely (Oosterhuis et al., 2017).
+Based on this reasoning, the Dossier Submitter concludes that the costs associated with the proposed restriction can be viewed as acceptable for society to reduce microplastic emissions to the environment.

 Other considerations on proportionality